top of page

 In our modern culture, Fall kicks off a time where we have a significant holiday each month that takes us into busier social schedules, but Nature is asking us to slow down, to rest more, and start reflecting on the past few months.
 Celebrate all the seeds you have sown, creations you've brought to fruition, and accomplishments you've made, while at the same time, start cutting back what no longer serves you.
 Now is the time to 'weed your garden of life'.

 Air is a very sensitive element that is easily affected by the surrounding environment.
-Air is electrical energy and this makes our NERVOUS SYSTEM most vulnerable at this time.
+Air is electrical energy, and this makes our nervous system most vulnerable at this time.
 Just like air, the qualities dry, light, cold, mobile, changeable, and ungrounded will manifest more in our body and mind during the Fall.
-What presents in Nature presents in us.
+What presents in Nature, presents in us.

 Some key ways to find balance in Fall: